 This sculpture by Kurt Gebauer shows the statue of a nude woman standing in a pond.
 Without the water it could also be an arena.
 It was constructed in 1989 when Czechia was under Communist rule.
 The artistic era is referred to as Normalization.

 Prague is a city full of surprises and a steadily growing art scene.
 New statues and artworks sprout up all the time so there is always something new to see and to experience.
 It offers both historical and innovative attractions spread out over the whole city.
-If you take a step out of the tourist center, you will be amazed by how much unusual sights there are to discover.
+If you take a step out of the tourist zone, you will be amazed by how much unusual sights there are to discover.

 Do you have more unusual and hidden places and sights in Prague?
 Share them with us in the comments.